I don't know if we're in the beginning

 Email Poem |

-Analysis and Comments on After Us
+Comments, Analysis, and Meaning on After Us

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem After Us here.